Interacting with the Batfish service¶

 'snapshot-2020-01-01'

-If you have a previously initialized snapshot that you would like to work with, you do not need to re-initialize it.
+If you would like to analyze a previously-initialized snapshot, you do not need to re-initialize it.
 Simply set the network and snapshot by name:

 [7]: